 The primary mode of communication between staff and students will be via email.
-It is essential that all students check and respond to their email accounts regularly.
-Additional information may also be conveyed via MS Teams software and channels; students are also advised to check these platforms regularly.
+Please ensure you check your email at least once a day.
+You are welcome to email staff at any time, and they will endeavour to respond within three working days.
+Every effort is made to post notices relating to classes well in advance.
+Additional information may also be conveyed via Moodle or Microsoft Teams channels relating to specific modules; students are also advised to check these platforms regularly.